 This also applies for CT, or CBT in general, since there is a big difference between problem-focused individual CBT treatment and problem-focused organisational CBT treatment.
 The former has root causes that can be tricky to find and are mostly out of control, but the latter have problems that are symptoms due to a bad system, which we have control of ourselves.
 And a bad system, we know how to treat with help of our set of principles and our Prefilled Root Cause Analysis Map, derived by negating the principles.

 A related organisational problem is regarding consultants within for example Organizational Psychology, or other consultation trying to change the employees to fit the system.
 These consultants are brought in to an organisation where people have bad performance.
 Instead of caring for the real problem, why the employees feeling demotivated, frustrated, unhappy, etc., the consultants try to cure the employees; a sickness that plagued American industry for decades after the second world war according to Deming .
-And since the manager that has called for the performance issue pays the money, the real problem is not understood or at least not looked for, and the plastering of the employees’ problems take place.
-Seldom this kind of consultation ask a single why the problem exist, and the sub-optimisation is a fact, a sub-optimisation that is very far from the actual root causes of the bad system.
-And this behaviour is not strange, since the companies are divided into many disciplines and the consultants are too, simply mirroring the companies.
+And since the manager that has called for the performance issue also pays the money, the real problem is not understood or at least not looked for, and the plastering of the employees’ “problems” take place.
+Seldom this kind of consultation asks one single why the problem exist, and the sub-optimisation is a fact, a sub-optimisation that is very far from the actual root causes of the bad system.
+And this accepted behaviour is not awkward, since the companies are divided into many disciplines and the consultants are too, simply mirroring the companies.
 There is almost no systemical thinking, and definitely no systemical acting.
 And with the knowledge of our set of principles, we know that many symptoms are far from the root causes, especially when we are talking about culture, mindset, values, behaviour, etc.

 With Toyota’s motto “Respect for people” and their systemically thinking, they have already what is needed for their people to flourish.